 Category:232 Facility Selection

 The type of facility chosen must fulfill only the purpose and need of the corridor, no more and no less.
 The purpose and need of a highway corridor involves more than traffic volume alone.
-The desired operational level of service (LOS) of the highway is a key factor used when selecting the facility type.
+Refer to EPG 905.3.2.3 for a more thorough explanation of this facility selection process.
+Many different measures of effectiveness (MOE) can be considered depending upon site-specific conditions and concerns.
+Some common MOE include crash frequency, speed, travel time, delay, density, queue lengths, and throughput.
+The desired operational level of service (LOS) of the highway is a common factor used when selecting the facility type.

 Level of Service (LOS)

 The methodology for determining LOS and the thresholds for the various levels described below can be found in the Highway Capacity Manual.